RobotCorgi/SimpleSite/README.md

 More things will end up broken, but hopefully will be fixed.

 ### Example Mistakes Made

-- Commit-ment to Better Quality Commits
-This Robotic Corgi is comitted to making meaningful commits when things are fixed.
-Also, more articles will be read on how to write better commits.
+**Overly Long Commits:**

-- Now commits will have 50 characters, not 50 words Whoops.
+- Now commits will have 50 ***characters***, not 50 ***words***.
+Whoops.
 Sorry about the previous long commits.

-- Syncing Issues
+**Markdown Heading Spacing Issues:**
+- A space is required between the hashtags and the heading, or title in Markdown.
+- Learning and practicing with Markdown more.

+**Syncing Issues:**
-Git and GitHub should now sync via VS Code, and not just locally... hopefully.
+- Git and GitHub should now sync via VS Code, and not just locally... hopefully.

 ### Buttons Have Been Pushed and Will Continue to be Pushed Randomly
 More exploring of VS Code and GitHub will occur.
 Usually this involves a completely un-scientific random button pressing and seeing what happens.
 This type of process is then repeated again and again.
 Sometimes things break as a result.
 What things will break?
 What things will work?
 I won't know... yet!
 But I'll keep on trying anyways and seeing what happens.
 Sometimes, once in a while, they just work right, and it's a beautiful thing.